 Eco-tourism has demonstrated a great potential in sustaining the long-term future of Arabuko-Sokoke Forest and Mida Creek.
 Given the rare and unique wildlife in these areas, the potential for income generation from Eco-tourism is high.

 ASSETS is promoting Eco-tourism by providing facilities which allow visitors a more in-depth experience of the sites.
-A hanging mangrove walkway and bird hide has been constructed at Mida Creek and a tree house is located next to the palace at the old ruined swahili city of Gede.
-All the proceeds from the entrance fee at these facilities go directly into the ASSETS Eco-bursary fund for Secondary School scholarships.
+A hanging mangrove walkway and bird hide was constructed at Mida Creek.
+All the proceeds from the Boardwalk go directly into the ASSETS Eco-bursary fund for Secondary School scholarships.

-The Mida hanging walkway and bird hide was the first Eco-tourism facility to be constructed by A Rocha Kenya for ASSETS.
-This is a 260m long walkway hanging on suspended galvanized steel cables with a small structure at the end (the hide) for bird-watching and viewing the creek.
+The Boardwalk a 260m long walkway hanging on suspended galvanized steel cables with a small structure at the end (bird hide) for bird-watching and viewing the creek.

 This facility is strategically placed overlooking a high tide roosting site for over 5,000 water birds.
-A small reception information center is situated at the entrance to the Creek from where the operations are managed.
-Five highly trained guides are available at the reception for interpretation of the habitat and general guiding of visitors.
+The reception is situated at the entrance to the Creek from where the operations are managed.
+Highly trained guides are available at the reception for interpretation of the habitat and general guiding of visitors.

 Upon paying a minimum entry fee of Ksh 300/= (3 USD) for non-residents visitors, Ksh 200/= for residents and Ksh 100/= for Kenyan citizens, one is guaranteed a life time memorable experience of the extremely complex Mangrove ecosystem of Mida Creek.
 This facility whose operation is being managed by A Rocha Kenya through a memorandum of agreement is the property of Muvera wa ASSETS.